-When organizations have data quality or data flow challenges, the last thing they want to hear about is the plumbing or infrastructure gaps behind the challenges.
-However, if you explore the root causes of data problems, they are often multi-faceted in nature.
+When organizations have poor data quality or have bottlenecks in their data pipelines, the last thing they want to hear about is the plumbing or infrastructure gaps behind the challenges.
+However, the root causes of data problems are multi-faceted.
 They are only partly about infrastructure such as databases and technology solutions.
 Those are easy culprits, and are visible and actionable, so most organizations tend to rely on technology upgrades to solve data problems.
 But technology improvements don’t create data impact.
 The keys to removing data pain points are revealed in the intersections between other key resources – people, process, and data.

-Sustainability organizations at the forefront of work on pressing social and environmental problems.
+Sustainability organizations are at the forefront of work to address pressing social and environmental problems.
 They are faced with increasingly critical needs to create impact with data.
 These needs are driven by regulatory changes such as data privacy regulation, due diligence reporting, and growing demands by stakeholders for evidence of sustainability impact.
-Many also have an advantage in that they are relatively small in size and complexity of operations (compared to large enterprises) and can implement data governance practice more easily.
+Many also have an advantage in that they are relatively small in size and complexity of operations (compared to large enterprises) and have an opportunity to embed good data practices more readily.

-So, how can sustainability organizations get started on this journey to better value from data by looking underneath visible data challenges and understanding what makes good data work for them?
+So how can sustainability organizations get started on this journey to drive impact using data?
+They can look underneath visible data challenges and apply key tools that form a blueprint for data success.

 - Where are you going?
-Defining an objective for use of your data
+Define top objectives for data use

-- Roles and responsibilities: Who are the key supporters and budget holders within your organization responsible for resourcing and supporting data value creation?
+- Roles and responsibilities: Who are the key supporters and budget holders within your organization responsible for creating impact with data?

-- Data inventory: Taking stock of your most valuable data assets
+- Data inventory: Take stock of your most valuable data assets

 - What do your data pipelines look like and where are they blocked?: How does data flow within and outside of your organization?
 Who handles the data and influences its quality?

-- Share data responsibly: License your data according to a data sharing policy that enables your stakeholders to use data effectively while respecting data privacy regulation.
+- Share data confidently: Articulate the terms of a data sharing policy that enables your staff and stakeholders to use data effectively while respecting data privacy regulation.

-The most important step to take in implementing data governance practice is bringing awareness within your organization about the interconnected nature of people, processes, and activities in the use of data.
+The most important step to take in implementing data governance practice is to start.
+Starting will bring awareness within your organization about the interconnected nature of people, processes, and activities in the use of data.

-Contact me to discuss how this framework can support your organization’s data-related challenges or opportunities.
+Contact me to discuss how you can address your top data-related challenges and opportunities.